 How to Pay for College

 “How to pay for college?”
 It’s a tough question with many solutions, but no definitive answer.
 This question continually factors into major educational decisions.
 Forming a budget for college means considering attending in-state vs. out-of-state, your living situation, and the number of registered credits you will need to graduate.
 Students and parents can be eager to mold the most realistic, stress-free “Paying for College” plan, but the task can truly take a bit of patience.

 Starting with basics, three general types of funds cover college expenses.
 Money you earn, money awarded to you, or money you borrow covers any education-related expense.
-Ideally, you want to focus on “money you earn” and “money you are awarded”.
+Ideally, you want to focus on “money you earn” and “money awarded to you”.
 These two options allow you handle the cost of college upfront.
 Borrowing typically results in longer commitments by adding additional time and money invested in repaying what you borrowed, also known as debt.
 Balancing these three funds are key to figuring out how you will pay for college.